 All other information contained in your records is considered private and not open to the public without your written consent.
 If you do not want your directory/public information released to a third party, you may sign a "Directory Restriction" form.
 This form will remain in effect until you cancel the request for nondisclosure.
-For more information contact Student Records at 303.914.6254.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
+For more information The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.